Plan your visit to the Colosseum

 South/west side of Colosseum (opposite main gate)

-Smaller queue; ~10–15 min typical, restricted access based on ticket type
+Smaller queue; ~10–15 min typical, restricted access based on access type

 Facilities

-• 🎧 Audio guides: Available as digital guides you can download to your phone, or sometimes as onsite rentals in multiple languages when included with select tickets.
+• 🎧 Audio guides: Available as digital guides you can download to your phone, often offered as an upgrade with standard access options.

-• 🚻 Restrooms: Located just inside the Colosseum after the ticket checks and turnstiles.
+• 🚻 Restrooms: Located just inside the Colosseum after the security checks and turnstiles.
 These are the only toilets inside; lines are common, but move fairly quickly due to multiple cubicles.

 • 🎒 Bags & cloakroom: There is no cloakroom or luggage storage.
 Large backpacks, suitcases, and bulky items are not permitted and must be stored elsewhere.